codewithirene567/codewithirene567.github.io/_posts/2020-05-30-the_program_that_makes_more_cheese_happen.markdown

 There are three categories of jokes within this app.
 With that in mind in my API class, I originally wrote my code with three different methods to do the same process for each category.
 The problem with this code is it doesn't have to be written three times for it to work.
 To shrink the code, the first thing I did was recognize which lines of code are the same  in the three methods and copy and paste that into a new method after naming that method something general for all categories.

-Next I used string interpolation around the joke's type within each url because each one was exactly the same except that their joke type was different.
+Next I used string interpolation around the joke's type within each URL because each one was exactly the same except that their joke type was different.

-I turned these three urls from three different methods...
+I turned these three URLs from three different methods...

 ```
 url = "https://official-joke-api.appspot.com/jokes/programming/ten"